Codecademy-Curriculum/Learn-Tableau-for-Data-Viz/datasets/metadata.md

 No changes were made to this data after downloading from the original source.

 #### FAA Wildlife Strikes
+No changes were made to this data after downloading from the original source.
+However, when aggregating by year in Tableau, we filtered out 2015 data as it contains records from only the first half of that year.

 #### Passenger Counts (2014)
-We pulled this list from a Wikipedia source and made XYZ changes.
+We pulled this list from a Wikipedia source and made no changes.
+In Tableau, we often filtered for the top 20 airports for better readability, while this is a list of 64.